 Bandwidth is a term that describes the maximum data transfer rate (also popular as speed) of the Internet connection.
-If a dedicated server is connected on 100 Mbps Internet bandwidth port, it can transmit 12.5 megabits per second of data.
+If a dedicated server is connected to a 100 Mbps Internet bandwidth port, it can transmit 12.5 megabits per second of data.
 On a 1000 Mbps (1 Gbps) Internet connection this rate is 125 megabits of data per second.

-Unfortunately there are a number of web hosts who oversell the capacity of their networks with the expectation that their clients would never use the contracted Internet bandwidth.
-It happens very often people to ask for full a 100 Mbps or 1000 Mbps Internet bandwidth port, despite that their actual usage is much lower.
+Unfortunately, there are a number of web hosts who oversell the capacity of their networks with the expectation that their clients would never use the contracted Internet bandwidth.
+It happens very often for people to ask for full a 100 Mbps or 1000 Mbps Internet bandwidth port, despite that their actual usage is much lower.
 Here comes the difference between quality and quantity.
 Our suggestion is:

 Project your Internet usage precisely.
-This will allow you to get a Dedicated Hosting with the highest possible quality at reasonable price.
+This will allow you to get Dedicated Hosting with the highest possible quality at a reasonable price.

-It doesn't make sense to ask for 100 Mbps Unmetered Server if your average monthly data transfer usage is less than 15 TB.
-In such scenario, you'd better ask for a Virtual, Cloud or a Dedicated server with 20 TB metered data transfer, rather than for 100 Mbps Unmetered bandwidth.
+It doesn't make sense to ask for a 100 Mbps Unmetered Server if your average monthly data transfer usage is less than 15 TB.
+In such a scenario, you'd better ask for a Virtual, Cloud Server or a Dedicated server with 20 TB metered data transfer, rather than for 100 Mbps Unmetered bandwidth.
 If you request "100 Mbps Unmetered Internet Port" the provider has two options: